PLACES ...

 Bratislava (Slovakia)

 Bratislava’s location on the banks of the River Danube and at the crossroads of ancient trading routes right at the heart of Europe predestined it to become a meeting point of various cultures.
 It was the home of the Celts, the Romans, and the Slavs ...
 The reign of Maria Theresa is regarded as a golden era in the city’s history.
-She was crowned Queen of Hungary in St. Martin’s cathedral in
+She was crowned Queen of Hungary in St. Martin’s cathedral in Pozsony, just like the 10 other kings and 8 royal partners over the course of 300 years when Pressburg was in fact the capital of the Kingdom of Hungary.
+The 20th August, 2006 in the former capital of three nations and with three different names.
+See more ...

-Znojmo (Chech Republic)
+Znojmo (Czech Republic)

 Znojmo (German: Znaim) is a city in the South Moravian Region of the Czech Republic, near the border with Lower Austria.
 The city is situated on a rock outcropping on the steep left bank of the Dyje River, and retains a number of examples of its medieval architecture.
 The Gothic Church of St. Nicholas and the Late Gothic Town Hall tower are the most recognizable landmarks.
 St Nicolas` Church was built in 1348 by Emperor Charles IV, and the town hall, with its 75 m (250 ft) tower, dates from around 1446.
 Overlooking the Dyje River valley, on the edge of the medieval city, there is Znojmo Castle, dating back to 11th century, founded by Přemyslid dukes.
 The royal city of Znojmo was founded shortly before 1226 by King Ottokar I on the plains lying in front of Znojmo Castle.
 In terms of world history, Znojmo is best known for the armistice concluded here in 1809 after the Battle of Wagram between Napoleon and the archduke Charles.
+See more ...

 San Jose (USA)

 Silicon Valley is the southern part of the San Francisco Bay Area in Northern California in the USA.
 The term originally referred to the region's large number of silicon chip innovators and manufacturers, but eventually came to refer to all the high-tech businesses in the area.
 Geographically, "Silicon Valley" encompasses the northern part of Santa Clara Valley and adjacent communities in the southern parts of the San Francisco Peninsula and East Bay.
-It now reaches approximately from San Mateo (on the Peninsula) and the Fremont/Newark area in the East Bay down through San José (Pictures from the
+It now reaches approximately from San Mateo (on the Peninsula) and the Fremont/Newark area in the East Bay down through San José (Pictures from the 21st, 24th and 27th of October 2005), this area is roughly centered on Sunnyvale.
+See more ...

 The Island of Rab II.
 (Croatia)

-3-7 September, 2005 that parts of the Island, which we was not able see during the first visit.
+Our return to the island of Rab was not planned, but absolutely neccessary.
+We visit on 3-7 September, 2005 that parts of the Island, which we was not able see during the first visit.
 Goli Otok (a modern Yugoslavian Gulag) was just one of the object's we do not see previously.
-We walk and ship around the Island, become more and more from this controversal and beautiful place.
+We walk and ship around the Island, taked a tour in Opatija to become more and more from this controversal and beautiful place.
+See more ...

 The Island of Rab I. (Croatia)

-Rab is part of arhipelago located in the Kvarner Bay of Adriatic Sea in the northern of Croatia.
+The island Rab is part of arhipelago located in the Kvarner Bay of Adriatic Sea in the northern of Croatia.
 Beside the little town with the same name as the Island there are seven other idyllic places which are situated in different corners of the island: Barbat, Banjol, Palit, Kampor, Mundanije, Supetarska Draga and Lopar.
-Get some impressions of our days between
+Get some impressions of our days between 21-28 Mai, 2005 on the island.
+See more ...

 Carnvntvm (Austria)

-Carnvntvm - Carnuntum, the capital of the Roman province Upper Pannonia, extended over the present-day towns of Petronell-Carnuntum and Bad Deutsch-Altenburg.
+Archaeological Park Carnvntvm - Carnuntum, the capital of the Roman province Upper Pannonia, extended over the present-day towns of Petronell-Carnuntum and Bad Deutsch-Altenburg.
 The impressive witnesses of the former civilian city and military camp can be seen today in the Archaeological Park Carnuntum.
 Austria's largest archaeological region lies within easy reach of Vienna and Bratislava and invites you to an exciting journey back in time to the Romans: unique historical relics, expert guided tours bringing history to life, authentic reconstructions, spectacular Roman festivals, archaeology at first hand...
+See more ...

 Belvedere (Austria)

-25 December, 2003, consists of two parts.
+Belvedere - is the former garden palaces of prince Eugen von Savoyen, general of three Habsburger emperor and the Turk's conqueror.
+It served him as a summer residence before the gates of Vienna.
+It is one of the biggest palace complexes from the time of the Barocque.
+The Belvedere we visited on 25 December, 2003, consists of two parts.
 To the main castle, this is the Lower Belvedere which was built in 1714-16.
 Approximately 1 km behind the pleasure palace lies, the High Belvedere, which was built 1721-23.
 In between is a park with stairs and cascades (1717).
 The Lower Belvedere served as a domicile, the High Belvedere was used for festive and representative occasions.
 In the High Belvedere, as well as in the orangery is the collections of the Austrian gallery, the most important works of the 19th and 20th century.
 In the Lower Belvedere we find the baroque museum and the museum of medieval art.
+See more ...

 Bordighera (Italy)

-Bordighera, to see, smell and taste Mediterrean Sea, the sun and red wine.
+In June 2001 we made a short journey to Italy.
+We visited a small mediterrain city called Bordighera, to see, smell and taste Mediterrean Sea, the sun and red wine.
 This city is placed very close to Principality of Monaco and to the French border.
 Enjoy our impresions from this region.
+See more ...

 Berlin (Germany)

-Berlin in the year zero, the whole city is under construction and building lot.
+Germany capital Berlin in the year zero, the whole city is under construction and building lot.
 East and West where merging together, but this process is unlikely very slow.
-In the millemuim year in
+In the millemuim year in May 2000 we may see the last steps merging, renewing and moving capital.
+See more ...